jazik/raspberry-pi-cottage/README.md

 ./create.sh /dev/sdb examples/custom mywifi
 ```

-This will download latest Raspbian Lite image and modify the configuration
+This will download latest RasPiOS Lite image and modify the configuration
 based on your customization and including helper scripts for controlling
 camera, heaters and temperature measurements.